z4kn4fein/stashbox/README.md

  - **Register with name** - multiple registration with the same service type, can be addressed at resolution time via attributes as well.
  - **Assembly registration** - service lookup in assemblies, composition root implementations also supported.
  - **Factory registration** - factories with several parameters can be registered.
+ - **Initializer / finalizer** - custom initializer and finalizer actions can be configured for the registrations.
  - **Multiple service resolution** - all registered type of a service can be obtained as an `IEnumerable<T>` or `IEnumerable<object>` with the `ResolveAll()` method.
  - **Unknown type resolution** - unregistered services can be resolved or injected.
  - **Default and optional value injection** - primitive types or dependencies with default or optional value can be injected.